rylskikh/Data_Science/README.md

 # Data_Science
-Here are laboratory works and projects (Final Assignment) from the course "Data Science by IBM"
+Here are laboratory works and projects (Final Assignment) from the course "Databases and SQL for Data Science with Python by IBM"